unclemike13/CYB333-Project/README.md

 request code is received that indicates an interruption in service, an email will be sent to the site administrator.
 This tool will ensure that the site administrator will always be aware if there is a loss in connectivity to the website.
+This tool can be automated to run as often as you want through either "chron" on Linux distrubutions or through "Task Scheduler" in a Windows environment.